apache/apisix/docs/en/latest/terminology/credential.md

 :::

-1. 创建 Consumer。不指定认证插件，而是稍后使用 Credential 来配置认证插件。
+1. Create the Consumer without specifying the auth plug-n, but use Credential to configure the auth plugin later.

     ```shell
     curl http://127.0.0.1:9180/apisix/admin/consumers \